Michelle-Ward/fileChecker/README.md

 ---

-To start program run command with path to file:
+To start program, run command with path to file:

 `npm run file_upload -- --path {{PATH TO FILE HERE}}`

 This will check if the file had been previously scanned.
-If not the file will be uploaded and scanned.
+If not, the file will be uploaded and scanned.

 Results of the scan will appear in the console.